 I was proven wrong on both counts on my first trip to the Prom with David King.
 He has done several hikes there over the last 18 months and preaches the virtues of the place.
 So, in classic Tim and Kingy form, we planned a drop-of-the-hat weekend away so he could dispel my concerns of the area.

-We only had the weekend, so kept it short and planned to park at Tidal River, walking the west coast track to Oberon Bay for the night, then returning the following day.
+We only had the weekend, so kept it short and planned to walk the west coast track from Tidal River to Oberon Bay for the night, then return the following day via the same route.

 Tidal River in early spring was quiet and parking was easy.
 We checked in at the visitor centre and headed off on the track that very conveniently starts right next to the centre.